-The other day, Jerry from our sales team went to an auto body shop with his youngest daughter.
-He wasn’t there to get a new customer, or to pick up any tips for small business owners.
+Recently, Jerry from our sales team went to an auto body shop with his youngest daughter.
+He wasn’t there to meet a new customer, or to pick up any tips for small business owners.
 Someone had sideswiped his car and he needed an estimate on getting it fixed.
+Although Jerry didn’t end up getting the shop’s quote for his car, but he did see something customer service takeaways every small business owner should pay attention to.
+The receptionist was there at her desk, speaking to a customer (or prospective customer) on the phone.

 As the call continued, another customer walked in the door.
 Right away, the receptionist seemed stressed.
 Jerry could tell she was trying to wrap up the call so she could help this new person, but the caller was persistent, adding to her stress level.
 She knew she couldn’t help the caller, but she couldn’t just hang up…especially in front of another customer.